 () is not an alias for gettext() in CKAN's Jinja2 templates, () is the function provided by Pylons, whereas gettext() is the version provided by Jinja2, their behaviors are not exactly the same.

 7.14.2 Internationalizing strings in Python code

-CKAN uses the () and ungettext() functions from the pylons.i18n.translation module to internationalize strings in Python code.
+CKAN uses the () and ngettext() functions from the Flask-Babel library to internationalize strings in Python code.